tc39/proposal-type-annotations/README.md

 When Python decided to add a gradual type system to the language, it did it in two steps.
-First, a proposal for type annotations was added to the language, that enabled any "types" to be added to the code, where the Python interpreter ignored them.
+First, a proposal for type annotations was added to the language, that enabled any "types" to be added to the code, where the Python interpreter ignored them (similar to this proposal).
-After a few years, on top of this proposal, a standard type system ("type hints") was added to Python.
+After a few years, on top of that proposal, a standard type system ("type hints") was added to Python.
 See the [References section](#References) for links to the two proposals.

 Ruby, in v3,  has now also implemented RBS: type definitions that sit _beside_ the code